-Celebration Assembly is on a Thursday and is a time when selected children's achievements are awarded with special certificates.
-A child from each class, who has demonstrated one or more of the key values of our school, is selected to receive the STAR Award and will be invited to a tea party with Miss Talbot.
-In reception we will begin this in term 3.
+Celebration Assembly is on a Thursday and will be held remotely via video.
+It will remain a time when selected children's achievements are awarded with special certificates.
+A child from each class, who has demonstrated one or more of the key values of our school, is selected to receive the STAR Award and will be invited to a special Covid-safe tea party with Miss Talbot.
+Yr R will join in with these after term 1.

 We will be encouraging your child to earn as many house points as they can this year.
 Perhaps they will be one of our gold house point badge winners by the end of the year?
-Children will be allocated their house teams ready for Sports Day in the summer term.

-Healthy Snacks and Water...
+Healthy Snacks, Lunches and Water...